olivettigroup/materials-word-embeddings/README.md

 # Materials Science Word Embeddings

-This repository provides a **trained** Word2Vec model (see Mikolov et al. 2013) trained across 640k+ materials science journal articles.
+This repository provides a **trained** Word2Vec model trained across 640k+ materials science journal articles.
+(See Mikolov et al. 2013 for a description of the underlying Word2Vec algorithm.)

+This trained model corresponds to the publication, "Machine-learned and codified synthesis parameters of oxide materials" in the journal *Scientific Data*.

 We use the **gensim** implementation for Word2Vec: https://radimrehurek.com/gensim/